 The JSF Division within the Capability Acquisition and Sustainment Group (CASG) is working closely with the US Government and the Prime contractors (Lockheed Martin and Pratt & Whitney) to identify opportunities to expand Australian industry participation in the global F-35 Program.

 Early commitment to the global cooperative F-35 Program has secured Australia as a key strategic partner and enabled Australian industry access to global supply chains.
-This has already contributed significantly to Australia’s economy with Australian industry having secured over AU$800 million in production contracts to date through the global F-35 Program, with additional work expected as the production rate ramps up over the next three years.
+This has already contributed significantly to Australia’s economy with Australian industry having secured over AU$1 billion in production contracts to date through the global F-35 Program, with additional work expected as the production rate ramps up over the next three years.

 The key target that Defence has set for Australian industry participation in the F-35 Program is between AU$6‑9 billion of production contract by 2038 and AU$6-9 billion sustainment work for the life of the program.